ArianMathai/kws2100-exam-map-based-web-systems/README.md

-## Exam: KWS2100 Geographical Information Systems for the Web
+# Exam: KWS2100 Geographical Information Systems for the Web

+## Description

-For our final project in KWS2100, we've developed an application designed to inform users about transportation delays.
-Additionally, users can measure distances and estimate travel times for various modes of transport.
+For our final project in KWS2100, we've developed an application aimed at informing users about transportation delays.
-While waiting for their transportation, they can also explore information about different European countries.
-Our thesis is that individuals interested in public transportation and being one time may also have an interest in exploring different countries.
+Additionally, users can measure distances and estimate travel times for various modes of transport, obtain an overview of trains in the southern part of Norway, and explore facts about different European countries while waiting for their transportation.

-### Solution and highlight
+## Solution and Highlight

-#### Data Sources
+### Data Sources

-We are using 5 different data sources to display features.
+We utilize 5 different data sources to display features:

-1. We are fetching buses from entur.no using their GraphQL websocket.
-The buses are being displayed as **points** on the map.
+1. **Buses**: We fetch bus data from entur.no using their GraphQL websocket.
+Buses are displayed as points on the map.

-2. We are fetching trains from entur.no using their GraphQL websocket.
-Trains are being displayed as **points** on the map.
+2. **Trains**: Train data is fetched from entur.no using their GraphQL websocket and displayed as points on the map.

-3. We are using GeoJSON to show european countries.
-The countries are shown as **polygons**.
+3. **European Countries**: We use GeoJSON to display European countries as polygons.

-4. We are using an endpoint from OSRM (Open Source Routing Machine) to fetch routes based on coordinates provided by click on the map.
-The route is shown on the map as **linestring**.
+4. **Routes**: OSRM endpoint is utilized to fetch routes based on coordinates provided by clicking on the map.
+The route is displayed on the map as a linestring.

-5. We are using GeoJSON to show Train Stations.
-Train stations are showed as **points**.
+5. **Train Stations**: GeoJSON is used to display train stations as points.

-#### Overlay
+### Overlay

-You can click on a train station to display an overlay with train station information.
+Clicking on a train station displays an overlay with train station information.
+Overlays are also used for European countries, which can be hovered over.

+### Overview Map

+An Overview map is added when the map is created within the context.

+### Displaying Moving Data

+Live data for buses and trains is shown, obtained from entur GraphQL websocket.
+Selecting a bus company sets up a new websocket using the bus company ticket.
+Trains are fetched on application load and can be viewed by checking "view trains and train-stations".
+Transportation status is indicated by color: "Red" for delayed and "green" for on time.

+### Display Cluster Vector

+Clusters are used to gather stations when zooming out.
+Each cluster indicates the number of stations gathered.
+Stations switch to being styled with an icon when zoomed in.

+### Draw Polygon on Map to Display Bus Information

+When buses are activated, a polygon can be drawn to mark buses and determine if they are delayed or not.

+### Session Storage

+Both train and bus data are stored in session storage to persist during reloads.
+Trains leave a trail behind them.
+Session storage is used to start with a clean slate if the tab is closed.

-### Formal requirements:
+## Formal Requirements

-1. Work in teams of 2 or 3:
+1. Work in Teams of 2 or 3:

-- We have been working as a duo and programming has been done as pair programming.
+   - For the most part, being a duo, we have been doing pair programming.